kfstorm/carnivore/README.md

 ### Carnivore Lib

 - **carnivore-lib/**: The main code for web page archiving purposes.
-It converts web pages to various formats, currently HTML and Markdown.
+It converts web pages to various formats.
 - Tools used:
   - [monolith](https://github.com/Y2Z/monolith): Save a web page as a single HTML with all resources embedded.
 The saved HTML page looks exactly like the online version.
   - [readability](https://github.com/mozilla/readability): Extract the article content from a web page.